 We reviewed more than two dozen life insurance companies and identified the term life insurance policies that stood out from the rest, including ones that provide cash values, access to dividends, income for disability, fitness perks, and premium breaks if you become unemployed or have to file a home insurance claim.
 Here are our top picks:

-- State Farm: Best Return of Premium With Cash Value
+- Best Return of Premium With Cash Value: State Farm

-- Mutual of Omaha: Best for Young Families
+- Best for Young Families: Mutual of Omaha

 Best Overall: Northwestern Mutual

-Northwestern Mutual was one of the highest-rated life insurance companies in our 2020 review.
-The company is the top-ranked life insurance company for customer satisfaction in the most recent J.D.
-Power Life Insurance Study, and when we checked its history of customer complaints with the National Association of Insurance Commissioners (NAIC), Northwestern had very few for a company of its size.
+Northwestern Mutual was one of the highest-rated life insurance companies in our review.
+The company ranks fourth in overall customer satisfaction in the J.D.
+Power 2020 U.S. Life Insurance Study, down from first in 2019, and when we checked its history of customer complaints with the National Association of Insurance Commissioners (NAIC), Northwestern had very few for a company of its size.

 Northwestern is a mutual insurer and, as such, it pays dividends to you on eligible policies, including term life options.
 This is unusual for mutual insurers, as dividends are usually paid only on whole life policies.
 These dividends, in combination with Northwestern Mutual’s outstanding reputation, financial stability, and comprehensive offering of term life products, are why we chose it best overall.

 Northwestern Mutual’s term life insurance options include level premium, increasing premium, annual renewable premium, convertible policies, plus a unique whole life and term blended policy that allows you to mix both term and whole life coverage in one policy.
-Level premium terms are available for 10- or 20-year terms.
-The annual renewable plan is renewable up to age 80, and premiums increase every year based on age.
+The annual renewable plan is renewable up to advanced ages and premiums increase every year based on age.

 Key highlights of the term life policies: